 - Understand your disability.
 Make sure you are knowledgeable about all of the crucial information regarding your disability and can discuss it.

 - Independent Living.
 Practice doing the laundry, make a budget and learn to manage your money.
-These are skills that can sneak up on students.
+These are beneficial skills for all college students.

 - Know your rights.
 Students with disabilities are protected.
 Students should review this document: Students With Disabilities Preparing for Postsecondary Education, know your Rights and Responsibilities